 International expansion began in the 1960s.
 In 1965, the company established its first overseas office in Germany and started selling its goods to other European nations, paving the way for global growth.

 Growth continued in the 1970s, breaking into the US and Japanese markets.
-The range of products was expanded to include sun protection accessories for roof windows, such as shutters and shades.
+The product range was expanded to include sun-protection accessories for roof windows, such as shutters and shades.

 Substantial technological improvements were made during the 1980s.
 The first roof window with an electric motor was released, greatly improving the product’s usability, particularly in difficult-to-reach areas.